 - allergic purpura

-Purpura with a lowered platelet count (thrombocytopenia) has a number of potential causes:
+Purpura with a lowered platelet count (thrombocytopenia) has several potential causes:

 - drugs that reduce platelet count